Murder of Balbir Singh Sodhi: Shooting of Sodhi, others

-Attitudes towards the Sikh Community Post 9/11
+Attitudes towards the Sikh community post-9/11

 Sodhi's murder was preceded by multiple hostile incidences in the Phoenix area, targeted at Sikhs in the days following the 9/11 attacks.
 A Sikh spokesperson stated that it was difficult for Sikhs in the community to go to work at gas stations or to work as cashiers because of the rise in overt harassment towards them.
 This spokesperson also described how the appearance of Sikh men make them easy targets due to their beards and turbans which make Sikh men "look more like bin Laden than Muslims do".

 After the 9/11 attacks, there was a lot of eagerness to retaliate against those who perpetrated the terror attacks, and members of the Sikh community, mainly men, became the targets of these retaliations.
 Sikhs became the victims of a multitude of hate crimes such as murder, redundancy, threats, and the burning of their places of worship (Gurudwaras).

 Many Sikhs began experiencing acts of discrimination within their friendships and relationships that were formed prior to the terror attacks.
 Their relationships became strained due to suspicion, with Sikh men being asked to cut their hair and to stop wearing their turbans in order to mitigate further suspicion.

 Arrest, trial, and conviction of shooter

 Police arrested Roque the next day, initially unaware of the later shooting incidents.
 He reportedly shouted slogans including "I am a patriot!" and "I stand for America all the way!" during his arrest.
 His bail was set at $1 million.

 Roque's trial by jury began on August 18, 2003.
 Defense attorneys argued he was not guilty due to insanity, claiming that he had a diminished IQ and heard relentless voices telling him that Arabs were Satanic and must be killed.
 Two coworkers testified that Roque was "narrow-minded" and that he hated both immigrants and Arabs.
 Roque's defense attorney characterized him as mentally ill, and noted that his mother had twice been hospitalized for schizophrenia, a condition which has been shown to appear in those genetically predisposed to it.
 On September 30, 2003, he was found guilty of first degree murder, and was sentenced to death nine days later.

 On July 19, 2005, Roque was found guilty of an unspecified conspiracy charge while in prison, specified only as a violent crime.
 On February 27, 2006, he was found guilty of having manufactured a primitive weapon in prison three days earlier.
 In August 2006, the Arizona Supreme Court changed Roque's death sentence to a sentence of life in prison without parole, citing his low IQ and mental illness as mitigating factors.
 The trial was aired by Court TV in a five-part series.

 Roque died on May 11, 2022, while in Arizona Department of Corrections custody.
-He was 62.
+He was 62 years old.